 The next stop is a 2.5-hour drive away, but you’ll get the chance to relax with a soak in Guðrúnarlaug Hot Spring.
 There is a small parking lot next to a large building and a campsite.
 If you look up the hill, opposite the building, you’ll see a small turf house.
-The natural hot pool is set in the ground directly in front of the house.
+The natural hot pool is in the ground directly in front of the house.

-The water is the perfect temperature and don’t be put off by the amount of algae on the rocks and floating in the water.
+The water is at the perfect temperature and don’t be put off by the amount of algae on the rocks and floating in the water.
 If you want to break up the drive to the hot spring, stop at Hvítserkur, a 50-foot tall basalt stack sitting right on the coast.

 You’ll find plenty of campsites in this area and don’t worry, you’ll have far fewer miles to cover tomorrow!